puiu91/MultiSelectLite/README.md

 ![Image of MultiSelectLite](https://raw.githubusercontent.com/puiu91/MultiSelectLite/master/demo.png)

+# Examples #

+Some example code and public method documentation.

 ## Preset Options on Instantiation

 Pass an array of strings to the ```MultiSelectLite.setPresetSelectedOptions()``` function wherein each array value has a matching ```<li>``` element inside of ```<ul id="MultiSelectLite-Dropdown">```